-- Deploy CCS & DAC using scale efficiencies as a shortand medium-term lever in specific sectors.
-Phase out CCS as industry transitions to clean processes - Deploy BECCS (Bio-energy w/ CCS) on existing and new biomass combustion to 'inset' emissions
+Deploy CCS & DAC using scale efficiencies as a shortand medium-term lever in specific sectors.
+Phase down CCS as industry transitions to clean processes

-Energy efficiency spans across pillars1
+Energy efficiency spans across pillars

 1. This roadmap focusses on growth of renewable thermal energy and related technologies; for prioritization purposes, industrial heat application process changes and energy efficiency have not been modeled (except for electric heat pumps and EAF); please refer to the DOE industrial decarbonization roadmap for information on process changes and energy efficiency 2.
 Direct reduced iron in an electric arc furnace with green hydrogen